MarkusUllenbruch/DS-Webscraper-Mercedes-PricePrediction/README.md

-# Project Overview: Price Estimator of Mercedes Cars
+# Project: Price Estimator of Mercedes Cars
-## Collecting Data with a Webscraper and implement a Machine Learning Pricing-System
+## Collecting Data with a Webscraper and Implement a Machine Learning Pricing-System

 # Table of contents
 0. [Overview](#overview)